 Call us on 92460111 if you have a water bore that needs to be positioned in a space that is difficult to access.

-We got a call from a client on Sunday who is selling his investment property in Rivervale.
+This old style well in Rivervale has stopped pumping water and has lost prime.
+We got a call on 9246 0111 from a client on Sunday who is selling his investment property in Rivervale.

-His old style well in Rivervale has stopped pumping water.
-The pump runs but no water comes out.
+His old style well in Rivervale has stopped pumping water with the he pump running but no water was coming out.
 “My bore sounds like it is doing something – very noisy but no water coming out”.
 The homeowner kindly sent us some pics of the bore pump and well to help us work out the problem.

 The cause may be a failed check valve, leak in the down borehole pipe or it may even be too far to the groundwater level in Rivervale at this time of year.

 We will attend Rivervale on Monday and sort the problem as the client is in the process of selling the house.
 If we can help you with fixing an old well in Rivervale, Kewdale, Belmont or surrounds call on 9246 0111.

 All service pumps, wells or bores anywhere in Perth.
 Happy to take your call 7 days a week or book an online service HERE

 If you’re having a problem with your reticulation controller it’s worth trying a factory reset or we will talk you through it on 9246 0111.

 This drops all programming and brings the retic controller back to factory default.
 Different brands and even individual models of the same brand controllers have ways of resetting.
 Your irrigation / reticulation controller manual should list how to reset the controller.